joshtynjala/actionscript-3.0-developers-guide/display/filtering-display-objects/displacement-map-filter.md

 2. It determines the value of the specified color channel in the map pixel.
 In this case, the x component color channel is the red channel, so the filter looks to see what the value of the red channel of the map image is at the pixel in question.
-Since the map image is solid red, the pixel’s red channel is 0xFF, or 255.
+Since the map image is solid red, the pixel's red channel is 0xFF, or 255.
 This is used as the displacement value.

-3. It compares the displacement value to the “middle” value (127, which is halfway between 0 and 255).
+3. It compares the displacement value to the "middle" value (127, which is halfway between 0 and 255).
 If the displacement value is lower than the middle value, the pixel shifts in a positive direction (to the right for x displacement; down for y displacement).
 On the other hand, if the